 Your attitude and outlook will be reflected in the outcome of the test.
 Stay confident and calm throughout your exam.
 If you start to feel nervous or anxious, take a few deep breaths to collect yourself.
 Remember: the SSAT is just one piece of your overall application; admission officers focus on much more than just test scores.

 Don't spend too much time on one question, and don't speed through carelessly.
-If you get stuck on a question, skip it and return to it later if you have time.
+For Middle and Upper Level test-takers, if you get stuck on a question, skip it and return to it later if you have time (Elementary test takers should answer all questions).
 Read each question carefully and answer accurately.
 Don’t guess unless you can eliminate at least 2 answers (read more about guessing on the SSAT).

 Think that you can beat the system?
 Don't try it.
 Your future is at stake.
 One test score isn't worth a blot on your file.

 Remember that SSAT scores are only one part of the picture the admission staff sees.
 Of equal importance are your current grades, your interview, recommendations, and other things like extracurriculars.
 Contact the admission office at the school to which you are applying if you’re curious about how much importance they place on SSAT scores.
-Better yet, ensure you will take the Character Skills Snapshot to help schools have a more complete picture of you.
-Remember, the Character Skills Snapshot is free with an SSAT registration.
+Better yet, take the Character Skills Snapshot to help schools have a more complete picture of you.

 The rich text element allows you to create and format headings, paragraphs, blockquotes, images, and video all in one place instead of having to add and format them individually.
 Just double-click and easily create content.